ryanw-mobile/GMap2ICal/README.md

 This is not an Android App.
 It can be built and executed using IntelliJ IDEA on the desktop environment.

+This is an experiment, to see if in the future I can lead a project overlooking cross-platform product development, with the Kotlin/Android team being the core.

 <div style="text-align:center"><img src="screenshot-220721.png" /></div>

 ## TLDR - Status